Abdurrehman-dev/case-studies/README.md

 - 🔄 Cloud Functions for secure message flow and alerting

 **Note:** This project was built as a client contract and is not published on any store.

+---

+## 🗣️ Something AI – Personality-Powered Voice Chatbot + Fun AI Companion
+**[Private Project – Not Public]**

+**Tech Stack:** Flutter • Firebase • Firebase Functions • OpenAI API (GPT) • Text-to-Speech • Speech-to-Text

+**Overview:**
+Something AI is a personality-based AI chatbot and voice assistant app with interactive characters and mini-games.
+Designed to be both helpful and entertaining, the app allows users to speak with AI personas that provide answers, tell jokes, or just keep the user company.

+**My Role:**
+I developed the entire frontend in Flutter, implemented AI response flows using GPT and Firebase Functions, and managed all character interactions with prompt engineering.
+I integrated voice input/output features using text-to-speech and speech-to-text packages.

+**Key Features:**
+- 🎙️ Voice-activated AI chat with real-time response
+- 🧠 3 Unique GPT-powered characters:
+  - **Nancy** – sweet, caring personality
+  - **Bob** – rude and sarcastic
+  - **Ted** – slow and funny (dumb by design)
+- 🧩 Character-specific prompts via OpenAI
+- 🕹️ Includes fun, simple in-app games
+- 🔊 Text-to-speech + Speech-to-text integration
+- 🔒 Firebase + Cloud Functions for structured messaging

+**Note:** This project is not published publicly and built as a private contract.
+No code is shared due to IP restrictions.